gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideValidation.md

-Validation (DEPRECATED)
+Validation
 ===

-**Attention this API is deprecated in GWT 2.8 and will be removed in future versions**
+**CAUTION: Validation API is unmaintained and will be moved out of GWT SDK into a separate project after GWT 2.8.**

 1. [Introduction](#ValidationIntro)
 2. [Setup Instructions](#SetupInstructions)